| This is the 92nd story of Our Life Logs |

 I went to my doctor and started sobbing.
 I begged him, “I thought you were going to help me!
 You’re the guy that I come to for help!
 Why am I not feeling better?”
 He just looked at my sorry stance and said, “I’ll tell you what.
 When you buried Danny, you buried a lot of stuff with him.
 What we’ve done is we’ve opened the grave and dealt with a lot of it.
 And now that we’re finished with it, you’re feeling the hurt.
 But soon, we’ll be able to bury it back again.
 You’re the one who has to deal with this, not me.
 I’m just here to listen.”

-Kierra and I had been living with my mother after Danny died, but once it got closer to Christmas, I decided that I had to go back home.
+Kierra and I had been living with my mother and father after Danny died, but once it got closer to Christmas, I decided that I had to go back home.
 We had to begin living again.
 We moved back the week before Christmas, and once we got in the door, my daughter turned to me and said, “Mom, are we not gonna put up a Christmas tree?”
 That night I went out to a sad-looking tree lot and put one up.

 On Christmas Eve, Kierra looked at me and said, “I just want everything to be normal.”
 I held her hand and replied, “But it’s not normal, honey.
 Your dad’s gone.”
 Without hesitation, Kierra just said, “Promise me you won’t cry tomorrow.”
 Somehow, I didn’t, and things were as normal as they could be.